CMUSTRUDEL/oss-twitter-promotion-icse2022/README.md

 - R script

    *analysis_publish_release.Rmd* contains the script used to generate result and figures, you can find more detailed instructions in the script.
-- Figure
+- Figures

-   Folder figure contains the pdfs for figure 2 in the appendix, you can also generate them yourself by using the *analysis_publish_release.Rmd* script
+   Folder *figure* contains the pdfs for figure 2 in the appendix, you can also generate them yourself by using the *analysis_publish_release.Rmd* script

 # Instruction